Monte9/nft-sales-bot/README.md

 ## NFT Sales Bot

-Beep Boop!
-I am a Twitter bot that tweets all NFT sales along with the profit/loss flip % for CryptoPunks, Bored Apes & Cool Cats.
+A Twitter bot reporting crazy flips and annualized returns for all blue-chip NFT projects.

 You can find me tweeting @ [Flip McBot](https://twitter.com/nftsalesbot)

 ### Getting Started

 This is a `Node` server with `Typescript`.
-It uses the `twit` npm package to post a Tweet with the NFT Sale information.

-We currently poll the `OpenSea` API every minute to get latest sales for `Bored Apes`, `Cool Cats`, `CryptoPunks` & `Meebits`.
+It polls the OpenSea `/v1/events` endpoint every 30 seconds to get the latest NFT sales for various collections.
+It then crunches the sale data and uses the `twitter-api-v2` package to post a Tweet.

 ### Setup